 - Protect your computer – do not download anything from someone you do not know or trust.

 By taking these precautions in your everyday life, you will reduce your chances of identity theft.
 But as you know, these methods aren’t foolproof and sometimes data breaches are out of your control.
-So, despite your best efforts, you find yourself a victim of identity theft, adding a fraud alert to your credit file is a solid way of creating your own “firewall” against it.
+So, despite your best efforts, you may still find yourself a victim of identity theft.
+Adding a fraud alert to your credit file is a solid way of creating your own “firewall” against it.

 If you realize too late and are now a victim of identity theft, there are some steps you can take to prevent any further damage to your credit report and name.